Our support for freedom of the press

 The Youngstown Press Club supports journalists and press freedom worldwide.
 For four years Youngstown Press Club members have honored slain journalists on May 3, World Press Freedom Day, with a Reading of the Names ceremony.

-Last year's World Press Freedom Day
+World Press Freedom Day this year

 Organizations that support and protect press freedom